CarlG96/ultima-gym/README.md

     * When passed through the W3C HTML validator no errors or warnings were found.

 * CSS Validator
-    * When passed through the W3C CSS validator no errors found (1 warning given from the imported style sheet but this is something the validator does not check).
+    * When passed through the W3C CSS validator no errors were found (1 warning given from the imported style sheet but this is something the validator does not check).

 * Search Engines
-    * Ultima Gym website has full functionality and works well in the Google Chrome web browser.
+    * The Ultima Gym website has full functionality and works well in the Google Chrome web browser.
-    * Ultima Gym website has full functionality and works well in the Brave web browser.
+    * The Ultima Gym website has full functionality and works well in the Brave web browser.
-    * Ultima Gym website has full functionality and works well in the Firefox web browser.
+    * The Ultima Gym website has full functionality and works well in the Firefox web browser.

 * Screen Sizes
-    * Ultima Gym website fully functional with no obvious visual glitches on iPhone SE simulated in DevTools.
+    * The Ultima Gym website fully functional with no obvious visual glitches on iPhone SE simulated in DevTools.
-    * Ultima Gym website fully functional with not obvious visual glitches on Samsung Galaxy S20 Ultra simulated in DevTools.
+    * The Ultima Gym website fully functional with not obvious visual glitches on Samsung Galaxy S20 Ultra simulated in DevTools.
-    * Ultima Gym website fully functional on 1920x1080 monitor with no visual glitches.
+    * The Ultima Gym website fully functional on 1920x1080 monitor with no visual glitches.
-    * Ultima Gym website fully functional with no obvious visual glitches on Nest Hub simulated in DevTools.
+    * The Ultima Gym website fully functional with no obvious visual glitches on Nest Hub simulated in DevTools.

 * Text Contrast
     * I confirmed (and got others to confirm) that the text is legible and understandable across the website.